-After visiting all the so called tourist spots of Stockholm one day I decided to go start viewing the Drottingham Palace and Skogskyrkogården.
+After visiting all the “tourist spots” of Stockholm one day I decided to go to Drottingholm Palace and Skogskyrkogården.
 It is strange that in spite of being enlisted in UNESCO World heritage list, these two places are not so much popular.
-Drottingholm Palace is however a spot included in the “Hop On-Hop Off” boat tour.
-In fact Skogskyrkogården was not known by many of the local people.
+Though Drottingholm Palace is however a “spot” included in the “Hop On-Hop Off” boat tour.
+But Skogskyrkogården is not known even by many of the local people.

-Today I would like to say about these two places.
-I visited them in same day and it is my suggestion to all of my friends that they can be covered in a single day but both the places should be visited in early afternoon to get better light for photography.
+I visited these two places in same day and it is my suggestion to all of my friends that they can be covered in a single day but both the places should be visited in early afternoon to get better light for photography.

 The palace is located at Lovön island in Lake Mälar in a suburb of Stockholm and can be reached by metro rail and Bus from any location of Stockholm.
 Tourist can also visit the palace by “Hop On-Hop Off” boats.